-- 5. The student has the right to confidentiality pursuant to the Family Educational Rights and Privacy Act (FERPA) of 1974 - 6.
+- 5. The student has the right to confidentiality pursuant to the Family Educational Rights and Privacy Act (FERPA) of 1974. - 6.
 The student has the right to be assigned an impartial hearing officer. - 7.
 The student has the right to have a personal advisor present at the disciplinary hearing as a support person.
 The advisor may be an attorney.
 While the advisor can be present, he or she can have no role in the hearing.
 Advisors are not permitted to speak on behalf of the student, appear in the place of the student, or ask questions during the hearing.
-A student wishing to have an advisor present must inform the Office of Student Affairs at least 24 hours in advance of the disciplinary hearing.
+A student wishing to have an advisor present must inform the appropriate Director at least 24 hours in advance of the disciplinary hearing.
 If the advisor is an attorney, the College will determine if legal counsel for the College should also be present at the hearing.
 If the student's selected advisor is unable to attend, the hearing will not be cancelled. - 8.
 The student has the right to bring witnesses with information directly related to the incident to the hearing.
 Witnesses may not be present for the entire disciplinary hearing.
 They will be called to participate when appropriate.
 A hearing will not be postponed if a witness is unable to attend.
 Written statements from witnesses may be considered.
-A student wishing to have a witness present must inform the Office of Student Affairs at least 24 hours in advance of the disciplinary hearing by providing the name of the witness or witnesses and a summary of the information s/he is expected to provide. - 9.
+A student wishing to have a witness present must inform the Office of Student Affairs at least 24 hours in advance of the disciplinary hearing by providing the name of the witness or witnesses and a summary of the information he or she is expected to provide. - 9.
 The accused student will receive written notification of the decision reached via campus webmail after a decision is reached.
 The student may be notified via postal mail as well.
 The notification of results will include a list of sanctions imposed, if any. - 10.
-Victims may submit written statements detailing the effects of the violation.
-These statements will remain confidential and will be used in determining appropriate sanctions if the accused is found responsible.
+When there are victims involved in an incident, victims may submit written statements detailing the effects of the violation.
+These statements will remain confidential and will be used in determining appropriate sanctions, if the accused student is found responsible.
 In "crimes of violence" or "sex offenses," victims have the right to be notified of the outcome of the disciplinary hearing and information.
 Victims in these cases also have the right to appeal.
 In cases of sexual misconduct, victims have the right to full participation in the disciplinary hearing process.
+(See policy and administrative procedure, 7013 Sexual Misconduct and the Rights of Victims.) - 11.
+The College will, upon written request, disclose to the alleged victim of a crime of violence (as the term is defined in section 16 of title 18, United States Code), or a non-forcible sex offense, the report on the results of any disciplinary proceeding conducted by the College against a student who is the alleged perpetrator of such a crime or offense.
+If the victim is deceased as a result of such crime or offense, the next of kin of such victim will be treated as the alleged victim for purposes of this policy.